hwik1/surfs_up/README.md

 ## Resources
 Data Source: hawaii.sqlite (provided)

 Software: Jupyter Notebook, Visual Studio Code, Python 3.7 Anaconda Development Environment with numpy, pandas, sqlalchemy
 ___
 ## Overview
 ### Background
-This analysis was completed for W.Avy to help inform if the proposed surf and ice cream shop in Oahu is sustainable year-round.
+This analysis was completed for W. Avy to help inform if the proposed surf and ice cream shop in Oahu is sustainable year-round.
 I used the provided sqlite database with data from 1/1/2010 to 8/23/2017 to compare the statistics for observed temperatures over the years in the month of June versus December.

 ### Analysis
 To complete the statistical analysis, I first had to filter the date column in the Measurements table of the database to isolate observations in either June or December.
 Since I needed to find temperatures in the same month across multiple years, I used the extract function from sqlalchemy to isolate for the 6th or 12th month of the year.
 Here is a sample of my code: